covid19-bh-biostats/seir/README.rst

 _____________________________________

-Define the day the restriction begins, the day the restriction is lifted, and the matrix-elements of the prefactor matrix :math:`R` of the infectivity rate matrix.
+Define the day the restriction begins, the day the restriction is lifted, and the matrix-elements of the prefactor matrix |Rat| of the infectivity rate matrix.

 You can define multiple elements of the prefactor-matrix on separate lines.